grammyjs/website/site/docs/plugins/session.md

 ### Initial Session Data

 When a user first contacts your bot, no session data is available for them.
-It is therefore important that you specify the `initial` option for the session middleware.
+It is, therefore, important that you specify the `initial` option for the session middleware.
 Pass a function that generates a new object with initial session data for new chats.

 ```ts